UCSD-E4E/website2.0/_posts/2025-3-17-kendall-frost.md

 featuredImage: assets/acoustic_species_id/2025-02-kendall-frosh-high-tide.jpg
 author: Sean Perry, Weshley Wu
 layout: blog-post
-slug: /winter-2025-info-session
+slug: /kendall-frost-deployment-march-2025
-title: Kendall-Forst Marsh Acoustic Deployment!
+title: Kendall-Frost Marsh Acoustic Deployment!
 categories:
 - news-and-updates
 ---

 South of UCSD lies Mission Bay, a popular tourist spot that was once a biodiverse-rich marshland that was destroied though a combination of dredging and the redirection of the San Diego River.
 However, recent efforts have begun to presreve and restore some of the original habitat, particularlly in the Kendall-Forst Marsh, one of serval biodiversity reverseed managed by the UC Natural Reserve System.
-This 40-achre Marsh land lies in the northern section of Mission Bay and is a popular spot for migrating birds and two endangered species: "Ridgway’s rail and Belding’s savannah sparrow".
-CITATIONS (https://ucnrs.org/reserves/kendall-frost-mission-bay-marsh-reserve/, https://nrs.ucsd.edu/reserves/kendall.html#History,-Hydrology,-and-Hydromo).
+This 40-achre Marsh land lies in the northern section of Mission Bay and is a popular spot for migrating birds and two endangered species: "Ridgway’s rail and Belding’s savannah sparrow" [[1](https://ucnrs.org/reserves/kendall-frost-mission-bay-marsh-reserve/),[2](https://nrs.ucsd.edu/reserves/kendall.html#History,-Hydrology,-and-Hydromo)].

 Towards aiding in the preservation of this wetland and protecting our avian friends, the Acoustic Species Identification Team at Engineers for Exploration have started conducting Acoustic deployments to the wetland.
 Efforts led by 1st year master student Wesley Wu and 1st year PhD and Project Lead Sean Perry has resulted into two audio recording devices monitoring continuously for 3 weeks nearby Ridgeway Rail nesting sites and closer to the coastline.
 The goal: The ability to later create new systems for monitoring bird activity around the marsh and the impact of antroprogentic noise on these wonderful local species that call the marsh thier home.